hstatsep-js/sep11-freedom-project/tool/learning-log.md

 * will do this to the rest of the Divs

+3/22/24

+* all divs will change color when clicked to indicate the activation of a sound
+* this was the extra part of the MVP that I wanted to do
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc